jhsoftware/simpledns-kb/docs/9-can-i-run-multiple-instances-of-simple-dns-plus-on-the-same-computer-v4-00-and-earlier.md

 To do this:

 Install the first instance as normal.
-Typically this will install to "C:\Program Files\Simple DNS Plus".
+Typically, this will install to "C:\Program Files\Simple DNS Plus".
 Then copy this whole directory - for example to "C:\Program Files\Simple DNS Plus2".

 Now you can run the second instance from this directory.